 Let’s discuss what mistakes an online marketer should avoid in the 2020 Facebook.

 1. Underestimating The Facebook Business Portal

-The general perception among small businesses is that creating a profile and running a business page is simple, and a straightforward method of marketing.
+The general perception among small businesses is that creating a profile and running a business page is a simple, and straightforward method of marketing.
 That’s not true.
 Facebook has its business portal specifically created for businesses.
 Using your profile for page creation limits your chance of exploring the business opportunities Facebook has to offer.
 Plus, your business credibility remains at stake.

 Instead of taking the usual route, the best way for professional marketing is to create a Facebook Business Manager account after you log in.
-The reason is simple; it gives you space for your strategies and control over managing your business page in a versatile manner.
+The reason is simple; it gives you space for your strategies and controls over managing your business page in a versatile manner.
 Plus, you get the flexibility to scale the page.